feel-co/ndg/ndg/README.md

 to search across your pages and option references.
-This _used_ to be enabled by default prior to version v2.4 but it now defaults to false to avoid invasive behaviour.
+This _used_ to be enabled by default prior to version v2.4 but it now defaults to false to avoid invasive behaviour and keep builds lightweight.
 You may re-enable the search page generating by passing the `--generate-search` flag to `ndg html`

 ```bash
 $ ndg html -i ./docs -o ./html -T "My Project"